justEstif/car_website/readme.md

 This project serves as the capstone project for my introduction to SvelteKit course.
 I have been interested in building a full-stack project using SvelteKit, and will be using the opportunity to create a car website.

 I am currently considering purchasing a car, and I want to create a website for that purpose.
-This project is intended to cement my understanding of SvelteKit, TypeScript, API's and SQL.
+This project is intended to cement my understanding of SvelteKit, TypeScript, APIs and SQL.

 ## Website introduction: